-Including blueberries and other vitamin C and antioxidant-rich foods will not only combat anxiety but also is an effective adjunct to medical and psychological treatment of anxiety and likely also improve academic performance, the researcher stated.
+Including blueberries and other vitamin C and antioxidant-rich foods “will not only combat anxiety but also is an effective adjunct to medical and psychological treatment of anxiety and likely also improve academic performance,” the researchers stated.

-Foods like salmon also contain other helpful mental health nutrients such as vitamin D as well.
+Salmon also contains other helpful mental health nutrients such as vitamin D as well.
 Research is showing that deficiency in omega 3s fatty acids can lead to vitamin D deficiency so food rich in Omega threes like salmon also enhances vitamin D availability.
 And in effect that reduces or calms anxiety.

 Increasing research is unraveling many health benefits of Turmeric, or rather the main ingredient in turmeric which is the curcumin that gives this potent root its yellow color.

 Per a 2105 study in The Chinese Journal of Integrative Medicine, the active ingredients in Turmeric-curcumin were found to have an anti-anxiety effect on the subjects.
 Curcumin has an anti-inflammatory and antioxidant effect.